pulp/pulp-fixtures/README.rst

 Dependencies
 ------------

-The make targets and fixture generation scripts do little more than call out to system executables and mangle the results.
-It's the user's responsibility to ensure the necessary executables are available and usable.
-Dependencies are listed below, according to make target.
-Common system executables like ``fmt``, ``patch`` and ``realpath`` are omitted.
+Most make targets are implemented as bash scripts.
+Bash 4.4 or newer is required.
+In addition, exotic dependencies are listed below, according to make target.
+Common dependencies like ``fmt``, ``patch`` and ``realpath`` are omitted.

 Some RPM, SRPM and DRPM fixtures are signed with an OpenPGP-compatible keypair.
 See ``make help``.